workadventure/workadventure/docs/map-building/tiled-editor/index.md

 ### Adding more map files

 If you want to add more maps to your project, no need to duplicate the whole starter kit.
-Instead, simply copy and paste the `map.tmj` file.
+Instead, simply copy and paste the `office.tmj` file.
 You can give any name to this file, but it must have the `.tmj` extension.

-From here, you can access your map by modifying the URL in the browser and replacing `map.tmj` by your new map name.
+From here, you can access your map by modifying the URL in the browser and replacing `office.tmj` by your new map name.
 For example, if you have a map named `map2.tmj`, you can access it by visiting `http://play.workadventure.localhost/_/some_random_chars/localhost:5137/map2.tmj`.

 ## Need some help?